goriparthi/co-chess-event-calendar/README.md

 - **Automated Event Extraction**: The script fetches event details including titles, dates, times, locations, and descriptions from the Colorado Chess Association's scholastic tournament page.
 - **iCal File Generation**: An `.ics` file is generated, which can be imported into most calendar applications.
 - **Event Updates**: The script marks events with a last modified timestamp, ensuring that updates are reflected in subscribed calendars.
+- **Customizable Alerts**: Each event includes an alert set for 9 AM the day before, which includes the event's title.
 - **Customizable Details**: The script includes time control, registration details, round times, and comments in the event description.

 ## Usage